Gluten-Free Bagels

 Missing Bagels?
 Not Anymore!

 I created this recipe after realizing how much I missed a good bagel—fresh from the oven, warm and chewy, or perfectly crisped up in the toaster.
 I love how customizable they are—add your favorite toppings like sesame seeds, poppy seeds, or everything seasoning.
 They freeze beautifully for quick breakfasts, and there are easy swaps to make them dairy-free or vegan.
-Whether you enjoy them plain, slathered with cream cheese, or stacked high as a sandwich, these bagels are just the kind of homemade comfort food I was after.
+Whether you enjoy them plain, slathered with cream cheese, or stacked high as a sandwich, these bagels are just the kind of homemade comfort food love.

-• Get creative with flavors!
+• Get creative with flavors.
 This dough is the perfect base for all your favorite bagel varieties.
 I love making everything bagels, sesame or poppy seed, garlic cheese, or even cinnamon raisin.
 Mix in or top with whatever you’re craving—the options are endless.

-4.88 from 41 votes
+4.89 from 42 votes

 Homemade Gluten-Free Bagels